orionhealth/workflow-frontend-engineer-technical-assessment/README.md

-# Tasks And Workflow Frontend Engineer Technical Assessment
+# Workflow Frontend Engineer Technical Assessment

 The intent of this technical assessment is for you to build a frontend web application which allows clinicians to login and view their patients.